Which interactive solution is right for my classroom?

 Which interactive solution is best for student success?

 Student success may be hard to define.
-Key metrics like retention rates and graduation rates do not always reflect academic performance. may qualify as an education goal but because not all students learn the same way, who can complete objectives in a timely manner are considered successful but every success is not measured through the aforementioned metrics.
+Key metrics like retention rates and graduation rates do not always reflect academic performance.
+Test scores and objective completion may qualify as education goals but because not all students learn the same way, those who can complete objectives in a timely manner are considered successful but every success is not measured through the aforementioned metrics.

 If collaboration and interactive learning are proven to increase student success, then the clear winner in this category is the Interactive Flat Panel.
 With panels offering up to 20 points of touch and some like the Smart Board 7000 Series offering Pen ID, the interactive flat panel gives multiple students the opportunity to collaborate, engage and differentiate themselves through digital content, all at the front of the classroom.
 Pair this with the ability to share content directly with and from student devices and it’s easy to see why the interactive flat panel can make such a big splash in an interactive learning space.